xscapefromme/fcc-personal-portfolio/README.md

 - Trouble with the transitioning and the hover effect as well with the ::after psuedo element.
 Making button into display: inline-block was the reason why since by default its an inline so that was the reason transformX wasn't moving.

 - Having the right delay on hover for the projects.
 Still want to figure that out.
+- Navbar and header how to work it together

 - Footer and header outside of the main element but if the footer is part of the section then obviously footer is inside of main element.